norswap/autumn/doc/A6-left-recursion-associativity.md

 Running this rule over input `1/2/2` will yield the equivalent of `new Div(1, new Div(2, 2))`.

+(Here, `Div` is a class for an AST node representing division that the user defined.
+It's nothing special, just imagine it has two node fields matching the two constructor parameters: one for the numerator and one for the denominator.)

 To build the left-associative interpretation, we offer the [`left_expression`] combinator:

 ```